top of page

 Play Video

 The Valley of the Giants is home to the famous Tree Top Walk which reaches a height of 40m above the forest floor.
 Experience the excitement of exploring the canopy of the magnificent tingle forest.
-This 600m walk has a gentle gradient which is suitable for children and wheelchairs.
+This 600m walk has a gentle gradient which is suitable for children, strollers and wheelchairs.

 Anchor 1